antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 [SPy](https://github.com/spylang/spy), including motivations, goals, rules of the language, differences with Python and implementation details.

-This post covers motivations and goals, but first we need to answer a question: what is SPy?
+This post focuses primarily on **the problem space**: why Python is fundamentally hard to optimize, what compromises existing solutions require, and where current approaches fall short.
+Subsequent posts in this series will explore the solutions in depth.
+For now, let's start with the essential question: what is SPy?

 <!-- more -->